Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

 • Expertise, Authoritativeness, Trustworthiness: This is an important quality characteristic.
 Use your research on the areas above to inform your rating.

-The next section goes a bit more into what goes into the E-A-T of a website: “The amount of expertise, authoritativeness, and trustworthiness (E-A-T) that a webpage/website has is significant.
+The following section goes a bit more into what goes into the E-A-T of a website: “The amount of expertise, authoritativeness, and trustworthiness (E-A-T) that a webpage/website has is significant.
 MC quality and amount, website information, and website reputation all inform the E-A-T of a website.”

 What the changes to E-A-T and YMYL mean for you: